A59 road: List of A59 bypasses

-Kex Gill Bypass proposal
+Kex Gill Bypass

-A bypass has been proposed for the Kex Gill section of road that spans from Blubberhouses to the top of Beamsley Hill.
+As of May 2026, a bypass is under construction for the Kex Gill section of road that spans from Blubberhouses to the top of Beamsley Hill.
 The road has been closed on many occasions since 2010 (particularly in 2016 when it was closed for 8 weeks for emergency repair work).
 It was closed again due to a landslip in May 2018 and local planners have stated that a new section of road should be built to the north of the current route on the other side of a very small and narrow valley.
 North Yorkshire County Council have stated that they will start to construct the £30 million bypass in spring 2020.
+This was delayed until late 2022.
 At the same time, they revealed that the closure and repairs bill for the section of the A59 at Kex gill was over £3 million for the period of 2009–2018.
 Plans for a 2.5 mi bypass were submitted in December 2019, with the cost expected to be around £43.7 million.
+It is expected to be open early June 2026.